ravikiran-mothukuri/Finance_app/README.md

 # Finance_app

 ## Overview
 This is a finance management web application that allows users to manage their personal finances.
-The app provides features like tracking income and expenses, viewing transaction history, and generating financial reports.
+The app provides features like Quote a New Stock Symbol, Buy , Sell and  transaction history.
 The application is built using HTML, CSS, JavaScript, Flask, SQLite, and Jinja.

 ## Features
 - User authentication (registration and login)